Reunited: Tebow signs with Jags, rejoins Meyer as tight end - WTMJ

 “I know playing a position in the NFL without (experience), that’s a long shot,” Meyer said during the draft.

 When Tebow approached Meyer about making a comeback, the coach invited him to the facility for a workout.
-Meyer made it clear he didn’t feel like he owed Tebow anything, either.
+Meyer made it clear he didn’t feel as if he owed Tebow anything, either.

 “I have one job and that is to win games with the Jacksonville Jaguars,” Meyer said.
 “If Tim Tebow or (rookie running back) Travis Etienne can help us win, then that’s my job to get them ready to go play.”